-The partnership between the Company and Three BB TV Co., Ltd. has formed under the brand 3BB GIGATV which provides video streaming service package or MonoMax.
+The partnership between the Company and Three BB TV Co., Ltd. has formed under the brand 3BB GIGATV which provides video streaming service packages or MonoMax.
 The Company offers support on content production, content acquisition, and marketing strategy as the Master Content Provider (MCP) to the 3BB GIGATV service.
 It is the modern Internet TV box that can provide full entertainment with high resolution and over 30 premium channels including documentary and entertaining programs such as movies and series from Asia and Hollywood, Thai movies and dramas, cartoons, news, music, documentaries, etc.

-Mono Next and subsidiaries would manage the production and broadcast the programs on 6 channels of 3BB GIGATV box including 3BB Asian channel, 3BB Sport 1 channel, Mono29 Plus Channel, Mono29 Music Station channel, Rush Stories channel, and A'lure channel, etc. The Company would also serve as coordinator to acquire contents for different channels on 3BB GIGATV.
-It was beneficial to increase the bargaining power for purchasing rights of the contents and allow the cross-platform marketing plan to succeed.
-Not only the Company gained the revenue from MonoMax video streaming service charge for 3BB customers, but the income from the production of programs/TV channels for 3BB GIGATV would also be acquired.
+Mono Next and its subsidiaries would manage the production and broadcast of the programs on 6 channels of the 3BB GIGATV box including the 3BB Asian channel, 3BB Sport 1 channel, Mono29 Plus Channel, Mono29 Music Station channel, Rush Stories channel, and A'lure channel, etc. The Company would also serve as a coordinator to acquire content for different channels including TVOD service (Transactional Video on Demand) on 3BB GIGATV.
+It was beneficial to increase the bargaining power for purchasing rights of the content and allow the cross-platform marketing plan to succeed.
+Not only the Company gained the revenue from the MonoMax video streaming service charge for 3BB customers, but the income from the production of programs/TV channels for 3BB GIGATV would also be acquired.